 Alzheimer's Research Milestones

-To reach the treatment goal, the National Institutes of Health has established 171 research milestones, including on drug development, biomarkers, and clinical trial recruitment.
+To reach the treatment goal, the National Institutes of Health has established more than 200 research milestones, including on drug development, biomarkers, and clinical trial recruitment.

 What does the Plan include to advance Alzheimer's research?